projectara/greybus-spec/source/special/bootrom.rst

 :ref:`greybus-protocol-version-operation` for the Bootrom Protocol.

-Greybus implementations adhering to the Protocol specified herein shall specify the value |gb-major| for the version_major and
-|gb-minor| for the version_minor fields found in this Operation's
+Greybus implementations adhering to the Protocol specified herein shall specify the value zero (0) for the version_major and one (1) for the version_minor fields found in this Operation's Request and Response messages.

-request and response messages.
+The Greybus Bootrom Protocol definition shall not change the required values for the version_major or version_minor fields in the future.
+This Protocol's Operations are fixed and shall not change in future versions of the Greybus Specification.

 Greybus Bootrom Protocol AP Ready Operation